LiveOverflow/security-research/arbitrary-file-write/file-create/README.md

 # Create Arbitrary File
+These notes apply when you found a bug where:
 * as root or user you can...
 	* create an empty file
 	* create file and control content (eg. arbitrary file upload)